 I was lucky enough to be appointed class teacher at Glenmere in January 2015, and since then, I have gained the position of Deputy Head teacher and SENDCO.
 Throughout my 23 years of teaching, I have taught every age group from nursery through to Year 6 and am currently teaching year 4.
 I gained my BSC (Hons) QTS qualification from Worcester University and whilst there, I specialised in PE.
 I have coordinated all subjects throughout my years of teaching and am the current music coordinator at Glenmere.
 As well as singing, I play a variety of musical instruments and thoroughly enjoy encouraging the children of Glenmere to not only learn and appreciate all the aspects of music, but also use it to support their own mental health and wellbeing.

 My teaching career began at Nottingham Trent University where I studied Primary Education for 4 years, teaching across the city of Nottingham, gaining my first teaching job in inner city Nottingham in 2011.
 During this time, I was maths coordinator and behaviour lead across the school.
 I joined Glenmere in 2016 when moving to Leicester.
-I t was then that I became a member of the governing body.
-I took on the first Year 6 for the school and now enjoy leading English, history, geography and PSHE across the school.
+It was then that I became a member of the governing body.
+I took on the first Year 6 for the school and now enjoy leading English and history across the school.

 Who are the school governors?